Annuity rate data updated daily

 • The Benefits Rider carries an explicit published annual fee charged against the income base, not the account value — effective cost rises as the income base outgrows the account value, so model the rider through deferral before committing.

-• The free-withdrawal allowance on this filing is tighter than the more common allowance on other income-led FIAs in this carrier's lineup — see the published value on this page rather than assuming a larger no-penalty amount.
+• The free-withdrawal allowance on this contract is tighter than the more common allowance on other income-led FIAs in this carrier's lineup — see the published value on this page rather than assuming a larger no-penalty amount.

 • The S&P 500 annual cap underneath the rider is conservative — the higher participation rates on proprietary volatility-controlled indexes look strong in absolute terms but are not directly comparable to the S&P 500 cap.
 Evaluate each strategy on its own merits.